-The organic and metal results for this monitoring period are within the expected range for urban environments and are below any levels associated with health risk.
-Any variation in sample results appears to be a reflection of the low levels detected and expected variation as a result of sample collection, preparation and laboratory procedures.
+In general, the organic and metal results for this monitoring period are within the expected range for urban environments and are below any levels associated with health risk.
+Any fluctuations in sample results appear to be a reflection of the low levels detected, expected variation as a result of sample collection, preparation, and laboratory procedures, or possible variable levels due to past activities at a site.
+There is no indication of a trend.
 The results should be viewed in the context of an ongoing program of environmental monitoring performed by the Onondaga County Health Department as a part of its overall Incinerator Monitoring Program.
 In the monitoring conducted to date, no relationship has been established between the operation of the incinerator and any significant increased levels of constituents in the environment.

-The following are the detailed Incinerator Monitoring Program reports that have been issued on the 2007 soil and ash testing:
+The following are the detailed Incinerator Monitoring Program reports that have been issued on the 2008 soil and ash testing:

-2007 Screening Summary for Organic Constituents 2007 Soil Metals Analysis Summary 2007 Ash Characterization Summary
+2008 Screening Summary for Organic Constituents 2008 Soil Metals Analysis Summary 2008 Ash Characterization Summary